Leshy4/CS-2400-Comp-Organization-2-ARM-Assembly-Lang/README.md

 CONTAINS: Code (Keil), Notes, Worksheets, ...............................

-**Used by selecting a virtual microcontroller to test code.
+**Used by selecting a virtual microcontroller to test code.   ->   EMBEDDED SYSTEM: ARMCM4_FP

 **Can't just Run Code.
 MUST Build, then use Debugger to Emulate the specified Embedded System.